 Young Adulthood: The age of exploration and instability

 Young adulthood is a time of constant change and exploration across all domains of life.
-We offer Young Adult Services specifically tailored for these concerns.
 Common struggles for young adults include development of identity, values, and long-term goals, constant transitions into college and/or the work force, challenges in romantic relationships and peer groups, and independence vs. dependence.

 Certain skills are needed in order to manage the demands and transitions that come with this stage of life, but not all young adults are equipped.
 Underdevelopment of these skills may result in both emotional and behavioral difficulties: